bmilcs/odin-javascript-final-project/README.md

 ## PubSub Scheduled Updates

-To retrieve new specials for comedians in the database, a function `getNewSpecialsForAllComedians()` is ran in the backend on a 12 hour interval.
+To retrieve new specials for comedians in the database, a function `updateDbAndIssueNotifications()` is ran in the backend on a 12 hour interval.

 Specials are released very infrequently, so when one is found, the same utility functions responsible for creating the database structure on adding a new comedian are called.
 This way, older special pages by the same comedian are also re-created to contain a link to the comedian's new special.

 Due to de-normalization, the favorite count for the existing specials aren't lost.
 Favorite counts are stored in a separate db collection (`/specials/all`) and they're not affected on an update.

+Another function,`updateTopFavorites()` is called on a schedule.
+This determines the top ten favorited specials & comedians.
+I chose to separate this from user favorite toggling because of the excessive reads, writes & calculations required.
+Every time a user toggles a favorite, the total favorite count is updated in `/comedians/all/` and `/users/{userId}/favorites`.
+Having to compare all specials/comedian's favorite count and then updating `/comedians/topFavorites` every time a user clicked a heart didn't make sense from a cost perspective.

 ## User Data & Notifications